macster110/aipam/README.md

 ```

-A good graphics card is recommended.
+A good graphics card and at least 16GB of RAM is recommended.

 A windows installer will be available in the installer folder soon...

-# Libraries #
+## Libraries ##

 There are multiple libraries used in AIPAM without which a program like this would simply not be feasible to build.